-Florida State law requires immunization against diphtheria, tetanus, pertussis, polio, measles, mumps, and rubella, Varicella (chickenpox), and Hepatitis B. All students in grades 9 to 12 are required by Florida state law to have on file in the school office a Florida Certificate of Immunization Form 680 and proof of a school physical exam dated within a year of their admission to Maclay.
-New students from out of state as well as international students can have their previous immunization record from their home state or country transcribed to a Florida Certificate of Immunization, Form 680, by a Florida licensed physician or by the Florida Department of Health.
+ALL students in grades 9 to 12 are required by Florida state law to have on file in the school office a Florida Certificate of Immunization Form 680 and proof of a school physical exam dated within a year of their admission to Maclay.
+The immunization records must be on a specific State of Florida Certification of Immunization Form 680, available at most Florida-licensed physicians' offices or the County Health Department.
 The Florida Religious Exemption Form 681 can be issued only by the Florida Department of Health and only due to a student's family's religious tenets or practices.